Olivia Culpo Shows Off Toned Abs In Girl Power Crop Top

 “That’s some supreme level grl pwr.
 I will show myself out now,” another gushed.

-And getting an incredible and ripped body like hers doesn’t just come overnight, Olivia works really, really hard for it.
+And getting an incredible and ripped body like hers doesn’t just come overnight; Olivia works really, really hard for it.
 The brown-haired beauty recently opened up to The Newsette about her diet and exercise routine and how she fits it into her busy schedule.

 For starters, the model says that she tries to wake up around 7 a.m. or 8 a.m. depending on her level of jet lag.
 After that, she says she takes a little time to meditate before eating a healthy breakfast and getting in a workout.